LimJY03/WebScraping/01. Movie Scraping/README.md

 ## What is Web Scraping?

-It is a technique used by programmers to <ins style = "background-color: RGBA(176, 224, 230, 0.3)">automate</ins> the process of data extraction from websites within a short period of time.
+It is a technique used by programmers to automate the process of data extraction from websites within a short period of time.
 We can use web scraping tools to collect unstructured data and store it in a structured format that can be used for further analysis.

 ## How can Web Scraping be Used?